Social Sourcing: Incorporating Social Networks Into Crowdsourcing Contest Design: Supplements for Experiments

-\begin{example} Consider three similar order trees in Figure \ref{app_fig:similar trees}. $i$ and $j$ in (a) are of the same type.
+Consider three similar ranking trees in Fig. \ref{app_fig:similar trees}. $i$ and $j$ in (a) are of the same type.
 Comparing with the case in (a), $i$ doesn't invite $d_{i1}$ in (b), and $j$ doesn't invite $d_{j1}$ in (c).

-With Lemmas \ref{app_lm:identical threshold} and \ref{app_lm:non dominating threshold relation}, it is easy to know the equilibrium thresholds $r_i = r_j$ in (a), $r_i' > r_j'$ in (b), and $r_i'' < r_j''$ in (c).
+With Lemmas \ref{app_lm:non dominating threshold relation} and \ref{app_lm:identical threshold}, it is easy to know the equilibrium thresholds $r_i = r_j$ in (a), $r_i' > r_j'$ in (b), and $r_i'' < r_j''$ in (c).
 It is worth noting that, if we run Algorithm \ref{app_alg:solving CIM} on both (b) and (c), the programs execute in a symmetric way until $r_i'$ is determined in (b), or $r_j''$ is determined in (c).

 To be specific, the agent numbers in (b) and (c) are equal.
 At the beginning of both programs, $h'$, $d_{i3}'$, $d_{j1}'$, $d_{j3}'$ in (b) and $h''$, $d_{i1}''$, $d_{i3}''$, $d_{j3}''$ in (c) are all leaf agents with identical threshold.
-Then in the first loop of both programs, $d_{i2}'$, $d_{j2}'$ in (b) and $d_{i2}''$, $d_{j2}''$ in (c) are of the same type with identical threshold.
-In the next loop, $i'$ in (b) and $j''$ in (c) are of the same type with identical threshold.
+Then in the first iteration of \textbf{while} loop of both programs, $d_{i2}'$, $d_{j2}'$ in (b) and $d_{i2}''$, $d_{j2}''$ in (c) are of the same type with identical threshold.
+In the next iteration, $i'$ in (b) and $j''$ in (c) are of the same type with identical threshold.
 That is to say, $r_i' = r_j''$.

-Considering Eq.\eqref{app_eq:utility for any quality}, we know for any $q > r_i' =r_j''$, the expected utility for $i$ to contribute with $q$ in (b) equals the expected utility for $j$ to contribute with the same $q$ in (c) (i.e. $\pi_{i}'(q) = \pi_{j}''(q)$).
+Considering Eq.\eqref{eq:CIM_contribute}, we know for any $q > r_i' =r_j''$, the expected utility for $i$ to contribute with $q$ in (b) equals the expected utility for $j$ to contribute with the same $q$ in (c) (i.e. $\pi_{i}'(q) = \pi_{j}''(q)$).
 And for any $q \leq r_i' = r_j''$, neither $i'$ nor $j''$ contributes.
 The former facts show that, if $i$ has no incentive to deviate from (a) to (b), then $j$ has no incentive to deviate from (a) to (c) either.